marcuwynu23/marcuwynu23/README.md

 # Welcome to my **GitHub** account!

-<i>My name is&nbsp;**Mark Wayne Menorca**</i>, a software and web developer.
+<i>My name is&nbsp;**Mark Wayne Menorca**</i>, a software tool developer and  web developer.
 I'm passionate about improving my skills and creating tools that can make a difference in the world.
 When I'm not coding, I enjoy reading novels and manga that fuel my imagination.

 🙋Here are some of my best tools and projects: